TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### socketBonus
-Id from SpellItemEnchantment.dbc to be enabled when all sockets on the item have matching gems.
+[SpellItemEnchantment ID](/files/DBC/335/spellitemenchantment#id) to be enabled when all sockets on the item have matching gems.
 &nbsp;

 ### GemProperties
-The value here corresponds to an id from GemProperties.dbc.
+The value here corresponds to a [GemPropery ID](/files/DBC/335/gemproperties#id).
 This item itself should be of ITEM_CLASS_GEM (3).
 &nbsp;

 ### RequiredDisenchantSkill